Rascal Does Not Dream of a Sister Venturing Out

-Rascal Does Not Dream of a Sister Venturing Out (Note: (青春ブタ野郎はおでかけシスターの夢を見ない, Seishun Buta Yarō ha Odekake Sisuta no Yume wo Minai)) is a 2023 Japanese animated supernatural romantic drama film based on the eighth volume of the light novel series Rascal Does Not Dream written by Hajime Kamoshida and illustrated by Kēji Mizoguchi.
+Rascal Does Not Dream of a Sister Venturing Out (Note: (青春ブタ野郎はおでかけシスターの夢を見ない, Seishun Buta Yarō ha Odekake Sisuta no Yume o Minai)) is a 2023 Japanese animated supernatural romantic drama film based on the eighth volume of the light novel series Rascal Does Not Dream written by Hajime Kamoshida and illustrated by Kēji Mizoguchi.
 The film is produced by CloverWorks and serves as a sequel to the 2019 anime film Rascal Does Not Dream of a Dreaming Girl.

 It was released in Japan on June 23, 2023.
 A sequel film, Rascal Does Not Dream of a Knapsack Kid was released later that same year.

 Plot

 Following the events with Shoko Makinohara, Sakuta was celebrating Mai's graduation, studying for his university entrance exams, and seeing his sister Kaede return to school.
 During a meeting with the school counselor regarding where she wants to go to high school, Kaede is given doubts when she expresses she wants to go to Sakuta's school.
 The counselor points out her absences and that an online-based high school may be better, which Kaede retreats to her room after hearing while Sakuta and their father ponder the choices.

 Still unsure about the online school, Sakuta attends an orientation class and discovers it may be a good fit for Kaede after seeing testimonials from other students including idol Uzuki Hirokawa.
 Sakuta asks Kaede again where she would like to go to school and she reaffirms Minegahara is the place she wants to go.
 With tutoring from Mai, Nodoka, and Sakuta, Kaede feels confident with her exams and turns in the application form.
 Sakuta though notices her bruises from her previous bout with her Puberty Syndrome and confronts Kaede about keeping it secret.
 He tells her she can always count on him to help her; reassuring her confidence to go back to the real world.

 On the day of the exams, Sakuta is called into the school as Kaede fell ill during lunch.
 At the nurses office, Kaede tells him she did well on the tests she took thanks to the tutoring, but ran into a former classmate which brought back her memories of bullying; with her bruises returning.
 She scolds Sakuta, asking if he supported her or the "other Kaede" and didn't do what was best for his sister.
 Sakuta laments and gathers her items from the exam room and reads the journal "Kaede" kept previously.
 When they return home, Sakuta shows Kaede the brochure from the online school and calls Nodoka for a favor.